zack-bitcoin/amoveo-exchange/README.md

 During step 5 the trade is owned by the trade history gen_server.

 Additionally, we have a gen_server for knowing which stage the trade is in so we know where to look it up.

+====== Warnings

+* If you ever deleted the database for any reason, it is important to change your public key in the full node.
+Otherwise you could accept payments from your history that are no longer valid.
+Allowing people to trade in your market without paying you.